 Find the Best Car Rental Rates for your Trip to Nelson

 Nelson is a vibrant city at the top of the South Island of New Zealand.
 It has some of the highest sunshine hours in the country, a lively arts scene, fabulous local produce and access to wonderful outdoor areas.
-You can fly direct into Nelson from most main centres in New Zealand, or it is just over an hour's drive from the ferry terminal in Picton.
+You can fly directly into Nelson from most main centres in New Zealand, or it is just over an hour's drive from the ferry terminal in Picton.
 It's also become one of our most affordable centres to fly into, with both Air New Zealand and Jetstar servicing the town, and offering competitive pricing.

 Use our simple system to get the right hire car at the best price in Nelson.
 Currently, our only depots are at Nelson Airport.
 VroomVroomVroom has teamed up with trusted car rental suppliers like Avis, Thrifty, Budget, Hertz and Europcar to give you the best car hire deals possible.
-Check out our Nelson Airport car rental page to find more info when picking up your booking from there.
+Check out our Nelson Airport car rental page to find more information about picking up your car up from there.

 Driving From Christchurch to Nelson?